Predictions for the Leptonic Dirac CP-Violating Phase

 The best parameter values for each density function in Eqs.~\eqref{eq:gaussnorm}--\eqref{eq:gaussgc} to work as $P_c(c_0(b, z))$ in the integral of Eq.~\eqref{eq:Pzint} are given in Table~\ref{table:densityparameters} for four neutrino mixing patterns.
-Using $P_c = P_{\rm skew}$ to estimate $P_z(z)$ does not show an important deviation from $P_c = P_{\rm Gauss}$ since the skewness remains $s\approx 10^{-2}$.
-However, the density function $P_c = P_{\rm CG}$ shows a larger deviation mostly for TBM and GR2 on the skewness ($s$) side, and for GR2 and HEX in kurtosis ($k$).
-After finding the best parameters for each of the three density function, we can further compare several points of the actual (from the global fit) and estimated $P_z(z)$ (from Eq.~\eqref{eq:Pzint}) to determine which density function gives the best results for each neutrino mixing pattern.
-As one would expect, using $P_c = P_{\rm CG}$ in Eq.~\eqref{eq:Pzint} gives the best adjustment for $P_z(z)$, since $P_{\rm CG}$ has 4 tunable parameters.
-Therefore, in the following subsection we will use $P_c = P_{\rm CG}$ with the parameters of Table~\ref{table:densityparameters} to obtain distribution densities for $\cos\delta$ for the TBM, HEX, GR1, and GR2 patterns.
+Using $P_{\rm skew}$ to estimate $P_z(z)$ does not show a significant deviation from $P_{\rm Gauss}$ since the skewness is small ($s\approx 10^{-2}$).
+However, $P_{\rm CG}$ shows a larger deviation mostly for TBM and GR2 on the skewness ($s$) side, and for GR2 and HEX in kurtosis ($k$).
+After finding the best parameters for each of the three density functions, we can further compare several points of the actual (from the global fit) and estimated $P_z(z)$ (from Eq.~\eqref{eq:Pzint}) to determine which density function gives the best results for each neutrino mixing pattern.